coleifer/huey/docs/consumer.rst

     feel comfortable saying that it's perfectly fine to use this option and disable worker health checks.

+``-f``, ``--flush-locks``
+    Flush all locks when starting the consumer.
+This may be useful if the consumer was killed abruptly while executing a locked task.

 ``-s``, ``--scheduler-interval``
     The frequency with which the scheduler should run.
 By default this will run every second, but you can increase the interval to as much as 60 seconds.